-Cinnamon is a widely popular spice used in different sweet and savory recipes for flavor.
+Cinnamon is a widely popular spice used in different sweet and savory recipes for flavour.
 This exotic and tasteful spice is actually made from the bark of the cinnamon tree grown in tropical countries.
 Consumption of cinnamon on a regular basis also results in significant health benefits because of its nutritional properties.
 One of the easiest and effective medium to consume this spice regularly is the fragrant and delicious cinnamon tea.
 When taken in the form of tea all the nutritional components of cinnamon are preserved, it’s easier for the digestive system to absorb and the benefits are noticeable in very short span of time.

 Types of Cinnamon